usakhelo/batchcam/readme.md

 Some of the properties (if not all) doesn't pass very strict checking.
 For example if the Vray GI is turned off and in the script Irradiance Map map save file name is specified then the file wouldn't be saved.

-I'm using this script every day and trying to make it stable but, anyway, it may contain some bugs.
+I was using this script every day and I'm trying to make it stable but it still may contain some bugs.
 Use this script at your own risk.

 ### Thanks